 Chutzpah-based.
 Alternatively, just have a go – call up and say "it's too expensive".
 Ask what the best tariff available is, then if the offer isn't good enough, say so.
 This can work well, as packages better than the best new customer versions, or special extra discounts are sometimes available if you push.

 And always remember to request a better package and a phone upgrade too.
 If you're not given what you want, ask to leave.

 The crucial part is getting through to what you think is the ‘disconnections department'.
 Actually, internally most companies refer to disconnections as a synonym for ‘customer retentions'.
 In other words, its real job is to keep your business and because of that it has much more power and discretion to do it.

 Once connected, repeat your request – if you seem genuine about disconnecting (and why shouldn't you be?
 There are better packages out there), you should get a much improved offer matching the market's best openly available tariffs.

+- Benchmark the best deal so you know what newbies are paying.
 It's important to have the factual arsenal at your fingertips before you pick up the phone, so do your homework.